 BOPP can be metallic, clear, laminated, or simply opaque.

-Because of how the material is manufactured, it offers you multiple options in displaying your brand.
+Because of how the material is manufactured, it offers you multiple ways to display your brand.
 It's a beautiful thing.

-See through labels are less common in beer but they are beloved in the beverage community - we expect more beer companies to jump on this ship in the near future.
+See through is less common in beer and wine labels but they are beloved in the non-alcoholic community - but we expect more beer companies to jump on this labels design ship in the near future.

 BOPP vs PAPER

 This is not a fair fight.
 It's apples and oranges.

 Plastic is stronger because of the way it is manufactured.
 It stands up to water, oil, chemicals, while resisting tears and scratches.

 Simply put.
 They keep your work looking beautiful.

 So.
 BOPP vs Paper.
 This is the big difference between modern BOPP labels and your grandpa's favourite lager.
 Those beers are still made using paper labels.